 security bond held in an AFI means an amount of a security bond held in an AFI and that was so held immediately before the commencement day.

-[Section 92 inserted by No. 60 of 2011 s.
+[Section 92 inserted: No. 60 of 2011 s.
 86.]

 93. All security bonds to be transferred to bond administrator after renewal of agreement or within 18 months